|Location||Monash University, Office of the Vice Provost Learning and teaching|

-Candidates are sought to undertake research in the area of e-Assessment in Higher Education with a particular focus on the use of computers to assess/mark/grade and provide rapid feedback on student submitted work for diagnostic, formative or summative purposes. e-Exams (computerised examinations) are of particular interest.
+Candidates are sought to undertake research in the area of e-Assessment and e-Exams in Higher Education.
+The use of computers to enable authentic, rich assessments, to assess/mark/grade and provide rapid feedback on student submitted work for diagnostic, formative or summative purposes. e-Exams (computerised examinations) are of particular interest.

 Possible research areas and topics include: